korukuro/MyCardioCare/README.md

-# Disease-Predictor-Web-App
+# Heaert-Disease-Predictor-Web-App
-This project is a Disease Predictor web application that allows users to input symptoms and predicts possible diseases using a machine learning model.
-The application is built using Flask for the web framework and a Decision Tree Classifier for the machine learning model.
+This project is a Flask web application that predicts the likelihood of heart disease using a machine learning model.
+It features user input forms for health data, a Random Forest classifier for predictions, and email notifications for users about their results.
+The application ensures secure handling of sensitive information by storing credentials in a .env file.